AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/get-started/integrate-ui-kit.md

 ### Create a conversation list page

-UIKit provides `EaseConversationListFragment` that can be used by adding it to Activity.
+UIKit provides `EaseConversationListFragment` that can be added to Activity.
 The sample code is as follows:

 ```kotlin
 class ConversationListActivity: AppCompactActivity() {